How Long Do Ford F-150s Last? (8 Important Facts)

 Your dealership might help you if the rust problem surfaces when you are still under warranty.

-Many owners of the F-150 depend on DIY solutions such as an undercoat or an entirely fresh paint job to protect their truck from rust.
+Many owners of the F-150 depend on DIY solutions such as an undercoat or an entirely fresh paint job to protect their trucks from rust.
 You will probably need it too if you want to sell the vehicle in the future.

 How Long Do Ford F-150s Last Compared to Similar Trucks